-Maria Massolo, PhD, is a senior research project manager for the Kaiser Permanente Northern California Division of Research (DOR).
-She coordinates the Early Autism Risk Longitudinal Investigation Study (EARLI) project and is responsible for coordination of many additional ongoing autism studies.
+Maria Massolo, PhD, is a practice specialist for the Kaiser Permanente Northern California Division of Research.
+She is responsible for the management of the Autism Research Program which she joined in 2008, and oversees its active research portfolio.
+She conducts qualitative research for mixed-methods studies, and is particularly interested in the experiences of Latino parents of children with ASD.
 She received her master's degree in folklore and a doctorate in anthropology, both from the University of California, Berkeley.
 She completed her undergraduate studies in Spanish and has a Certificate as Spanish/English Interpreter from California State University East Bay.
 Prior to working with the Autism Research Program, Dr. Massolo worked with the Division of Research Perinatal Research Unit on studies of prematurity, vaccination, and neonatal infection.

 Yinge Qian, PhD, is a data consultant at the Kaiser Permanente Northern California Division of Research.